Date

 Meals: B, L, D

-Start the day searching for wildlife along the Ucayali River, including parrots, egrets, hawks, and monkeys.
-After breakfast, choose from a range of engaging activities - fishing for notoriously ferocious piranhas, canoeing, kayaking, swimming in the black water Clavero Lake, or visiting an Amazonian village to engage with native riberenos (people of the river).
-After dinner, take a leisurely walk in the floodplain forest of San Jose de Paranapura.
+Wildlife abounds along the Ucayali River, where parrots, egrets, hawks, and monkeys can be spotted.
+Choose from a variety of engaging activities—fishing for notoriously ferocious piranhas, canoeing, kayaking, swimming in the black waters of Clavero Lake, or visiting an Amazonian village to connect with native riberenos (people of the river).
+After dinner, take a leisurely walk in the floodplain forest of San Jose de Paranapura, a lush ecosystem rich with diverse flora and fauna unique to the Amazon basin.

 Overnight: Aria Amazon